-The order of the Commission does not require any submissions for the calculation and impact on account of service tax.
+The order dated 29.10.2009 of the Commission does not require any submission for the calculation and impact on account of service tax.
 The petitioner Company has not provided detailed calculations regarding impact on account of service tax.
 Even if there is any impact on account of service tax, it can be covered by considering the overloading capacity of the plant during the peak season.